-How Our Economy Works Against Women and Ways to Make Real and Lasting Change
+How Our Economy Works Against Women and Real Ways to Make Lasting Change

 “Money speaks.
 But it speaks in a male voice,” Andrea Dworkin once said.
 This website about the economy is strictly girl-talk.
 If you’re like most of our girlfriends, you avoid the drone of Wall Street, even when you suspect you should pay closer attention.

 But seriously?
 No one stands to lose more in the games being played there than we do.

 Decoding the abstract language of a privileged class and race of men, Screwnomics delivers laughs and stories that make the economy and its exchanges way more personal.
 Together, we can create a living economic ecology.

 Why make economics sexy?

 You probably have noticed that just about all life on earth depends on the successful genetic exchanges of sex.
 By their very nature, these exchanges are both equitable and diverse.